robdevops/check_ntp_clients/README.md

 ```

 ```
-I have not heard from 10.5.5.5 in 0 days 4 hours 17 minutes.
+1 stale clients:

+host.example.com stale for 9 days 22 hours 29 minutes

 If this is ok, add the client to the ignore list (recommended), or restart ntpd to clear all known clients.

-echo $?
-1
 ```